objectionary/eo/README.md

 The attribute name must match `@[a-z][a-z0-9]{2,15}`.

 ### Constructors and Destructors

+A constructor is a ...
+TBD

+A destructor is a ...
+TBD

 An object must have a primary constructor and may have any number of secondary constructors and one destructor.